 In general, the old town of Ulcinj is small but charming with its strongest card being fantastic sea views.
 Take a short hour wandering its cobbled streets and crannies.

 Moreover, in Ulcinj, there are plenty of beach options.
-This little town has a long (if not the longest in whole Montenegro) 14KM sand beach called Velika Pliaza.
+This little town has a long (if not the longest in the whole of Montenegro) 14KM sand beach called Velika Pliaza.
 The other great option to catch some sun and dip into clean Adriatic waters is Valdanos beach featuring around 18000 olive tree groves.

 Day 12: Budva, Kotor Bay and Herceg Novi